Table of contents

 The great thing about this email is that it’s likely an event reminder email template.
-The extra-large header text, illustration and footer information can all be recycled from one reminder to the next.
-Simply update the event time and location and the email is ready to go for event after event.
-Having a template like this available is definitely a smart way to streamline your workflow — equaling extra time to invest into other parts of your business.
+The extra-large header text, illustration, and footer information can all be recycled from one reminder to the next.
+Simply update the event time and location, and the email is ready to go for the event after the event.
+Having a template like this available is definitely a smart way to streamline your workflow — equaling extra time to invest in other parts of your business.

 For attendees who are already signed up and ready to go, think of your event reminder email as a friendly nudge.
 You don’t need to include a lengthy event description in the email; just make it easy for interested readers to click for more info.

 An effective event reminder makes it impossible to overlook key information, so details like the event name, date, and location should always be listed in the live text and shown on separate lines (not lost in the body of a paragraph).
 Social Media Week did just that in the example below.
 But what makes this event reminder email format so effective is that the details were presented over a background image.
 The tactic allowed SMW to show key details “above the fold” instead of beneath an image, making the important information as visible as possible.